Carlton Terrace, Edinburgh: Carlton Terrace Mews

 Each Carlton Terrace townhouse was designed by Playfair to have its own stable mews, 19 units for 19 houses, located in a circle within the bend of the road.
 This was unlike Regent and Royal Terrace which only had 22 mews for 74 townhouses.
 The units were feued, house by house with the terrace in the 1830s, but may have been built later.

 Playfair stipulated the exact size of the mews before they were built.
-They were two-storey dwellings with horses and carriages below, and the coachmens' living accommodation above.
+They were two-storey dwellings with horses and carriages below, and the coachmen's living accommodation above.
 During the early 20th century, the mews were converted into garages, and more recently some of the ground-floor garages have been turned into living accommodation.
 The mews have windows looking into the back street but not outwards towards the terrace.
 In the centre there is a shared garden, where an Anderson air-raid shelter was located during the Second World War.